 Todd Sucherman

 Early on in Todd’s Rock Drumming Master Class he described a list of attributes that made for being a good drummer.
-I was nearly brought to tears as what he described was what I had done from the beginning.
+I was nearly brought to tears as what he described was exactly what I had done from the beginning.
 Things like; be on time (be early), know the material, make sure your gear is in working order and that you have everything you need (and spare parts).
-He goes on to say, to listen to the music.
-Listen for the feeling and what it’s expressing, and play to it.
+He goes on to say to listen to the music.
+Listen for the feeling and what it’s expressing and play to it.
 Play with confidence.
 Play with passion.
 Leave your band mates with a feeling of joy that you were there.
 Do these things and you will always get a call back.

 Here’s a world-renowned drummer expressing to me that I had done more things right in my career than I had ever known.
 Certainly more than I gave myself credit for.
 Luckily I had the natural talent to, um… “fake” my way through actually playing the drums without having taken a single lesson.
-(I’m not at all proud of that, btw) All those years of playing along to the radio took me a long, long way.
+(I’m not proud of that, btw) All those years of playing along to the radio took me a long, long way.
 Maybe as far as I can or will ever go.
-Which is great.
-Now it’s time to look back, tell my story, take stock and, out of respect for the God-given-gift itself, take some lessons!
+Now it’s time to look back, tell my story, take stock and, out of respect for the God-given-gift itself, take some darn lessons!

 https://toddsucherman.com/